Alfa Romeo Racing will most likely present its race car for this year in Poland. The team of drivers Antonio Giovinazzi...

 If you want to win, take a Finn

-McLaren, at the time led by Ron Dennis, saw Mika Hakkinen leave the team prior to the 2002 season.
+McLaren, at the time led by Ron Dennis, saw Mika Hakkinen leave the team before the 2002 season.
 As a fellow countryman of Kimi Raikkonen, Mika played a major role in convincing Dennis to take on another Finn.
 If you want to win, take a Finn,' says Hakkinen.
 The Iceman eventually gets preference over Nick Heidfeld and appears at the start of the 2002 season in a McLaren next to David Coulthard.

 In Australia Kimi immediately impressed with a podium place and repeated that trick three more times during the season.
-His results led to a place behind DC in the championship and a third place for McLaren in the constructors.
+His results led to a place behind DC in the championship and a third-place for McLaren in the constructors.

 In 2004 Kimi was on the highest step of the Formula 1 podium for the first time and managed to climb that step seven times the following year.
 It wasn't enough for the title in 2005 and the following year McLaren was once again short to push Kimi towards the title.
 In 2007, Kimi Raikkonen switched to Ferrari to look for world championship success.